chainguard-dev/yacls/README.md

 ### Why not use the APIs provided by each vendor?

-The current structure was put in place because of a separation of duties, where the person running this tool was not the one who had admin access to each SaaS platform.
+The current structure was put in place because of a separation of duties, where the person running the tool was not the one who had admin access to each SaaS platform.
+It doesn't help that many SaaS platforms do not provide a documented API to retrieve user lists (Vercel, I'm looking at you!)

 At the moment, the only fully automated audit is GCP, though we would like to add more direct API support.
 HELP WANTED!